Blackout (Britney Spears album): Legacy

 When Blackout was released, Spears' behavior in public began to clash with her image.
 Stephen Thomas Erlewine of AllMusic stated that Spears was an artist that always relied on her "carefully sculpted sexpot-next-door persona", but for Blackout "those images [we]re replaced by images of Britney beating cars up with umbrellas, wiping her greasy fingers on designer dresses, and nodding off on-stage, each new disaster stripping away any residual sexiness in her public image."
 Erlewine added that the album served as a soundtrack "for Britney's hazy, drunken days, reflecting the excess that's splashed all over the tabloids", while noting that the album had a coherence that the public Spears lacked.
 "When she dropped Blackout in 2007, the music industry scoffed, but then proceeded to spend the next few years imitating it to death, to the point where everything on pop radio sounded like Blackout," said Rob Sheffield of Rolling Stone.

-Blackout has been referred by music critics and fans as the "Bible of Pop" for its impact on the music industry, and is considered one of the most influential albums of all time.
+Blackout has been referred by MTV News as a "pop bible" for its impact on the music industry, and is considered one of the most influential pop albums of the 2000s.
 English singer and songwriter Sam Smith wrote on their Instagram page, "One of the greatest fucking albums of all time.
 No arguments".
 Tom Ewing of Pitchfork noted that after "Freakshow" leaked online, a dubstep forum thread on the song hit seven pages in twenty-four hours, generating mixed reactions and exemplifying that "it still seems [that] when the mainstream borrows underground music, [it] brings it into the wider pop vocabulary."
 He also attributed the quality of every track of Blackout to economic reasons, since one of the main causes album sales began to suffer during the digital era is due to the "unbundling" of albums in online stores – making it easier for consumers to buy some tracks rather than the entire album.
 Ewing explained that "The Revolver blueprint for pop albums – every track good, every track a potential hit – makes more sense than ever.
 Especially if a star can keep sonically up-to-date in a fast-moving market."